-There are plenty of cheap packs of t shirts out there that come in at about $2 a shirt.
+There are plenty of cheap packs of t shirts out there that come in at a few bucks a shirt.
 No they are not going to be thick or even last a long time but they are good to have when roughing it and when you don’t want to mess up the better clothes you have.

 I recommend getting a few packs in several sizes.
 A little too big is better than two small.
 An adults t shirt can be used as a night shirt for a child if needed so that is something to think about.
 Kids grow fast so having some clothing options that account for this is worth considering.